miroapp/app-examples/examples/rest-stickies-csv/README.md

 ### About the app

-This is a backend app built on Node.js and Express.js, with Handlebars.js for rendering.
-We've used `localtunnel` for hosting our localhost port over HTTPS.
-Localtunnel exposes your local environment online so that you can more easily test.
-Per `localtunnel`, it's "Great for working with browser testing tools like browserling or external api callback services...which require a public url for callbacks."
+This is a backend app built on Node.js and Express.js, with Handlebars.js for rendering.\
+We use Localtunnel for hosting our localhost port over HTTPS.
+Localtunnel exposes your local environment online so that you can more easily test. \
+Per Localtunnel, it's "Great for working with browser testing tools like browserling or external API callback services [...] which require a public URL for callbacks."